 What's Your Reaction?

-Sharon Masler has 25 years experience in finance and accounting.
+Sharon Masler is the president of Masler & Associates, CPA.
+She has 25 years experience in finance and accounting.
 Her background includes planning and performing audits, reviews and compilations of financial statements, primarily for medium-sized, privately-held companies in manufacturing and distribution industries.